garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Move Mage, Attack Mage, Add Action
+Category: Move Mage, Attack Mage

 When cast: Move 1 and then Attack 1 at a location adjacent to your new location.
-Take another action.

 ### Harden Shell
 ```